Costello1329/wheel-boost-backend/README.md

 ## How to make migrations:
 + Run the next command in terminal: `python3 manage.py makemigrations`.
 + Run the next command in terminal: `python3 manage.py migrate`.

+## How to add superuser:
++ Run the next command in terminal: `python3 manage.py createsuperuser`.
++ Now you can open `127.0.0.1:8000/admin`